magento/devdocs/src/guides/v2.4/graphql/mutations/move-cart-items-to-gift-registry.md

 ## Output attributes

-The `MoveCartItemsToGiftRegistryOutput` object can contain the following attributes.
+The `MoveCartItemsToGiftRegistryOutput` object can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---